awsdocs/aws-doc-sdk-examples/ruby/example_code/elastictranscoder/README.md

-# Elastic Transcoder code examples for the SDK for Ruby
+# ElasticTranscoder code examples for the SDK for Ruby
 ## Overview
 These examples show how to create and manage Amazon Elastic Transcoder workflows using the SDK for Ruby.

-Elastic Transcoder lets you convert media files that you have stored in Amazon S3 into media files in the formats required by consumer playback devices.
+ElasticTranscoder lets you convert media files that you have stored in Amazon S3 into media files in the formats required by consumer playback devices.

 ## ⚠️ Important
 * Running this code might result in charges to your AWS account.